AvidGameFan/PhotoComp/README.md

 - **EXIF-sorted loading** — images are sorted by date taken (falls back to file modification time when EXIF is absent)
 - **Favorite selection** — click the heart icon on any image to mark it; click again to deselect
 - **Copy with sidecars** — copies selected images to a chosen folder; automatically copies matching sidecar files (RAW, XMP, JSON, TXT) alongside each image
+- **Drag-and-drop opening** — drop a folder or image file onto the app to open it quickly
 - **Delete with sidecars** — permanently deletes the current image and any accompanying sidecar files after confirmation
 - **Single/dual view toggle** — switch between side-by-side and single-panel view from the toolbar
 - **Busy indicator** — a loading overlay and wait cursor appear while a large folder is being scanned